 All freelancers can suffer from a lack of confidence.
 Especially when you've lost a client or a recent pitch wasn't successful.
 Don't sweat it!
 No one's perfect.
-Remember, freelancing is really hard and if you're managing to bring in a steady income on your own, you should be proud of yourself.
-People hire you for a reason and that's because you've got skills they need.
-Keep that in mind next time you're lacking confidence.
+Remember, freelancing is tough, and if you're managing to bring in a steady income on your own, you should be proud of yourself.
+People hire you for a reason, and that's because you've got the skills they need.
+Keep that in mind next time you lack confidence.

 Cut out the crap and get extra help